aradhana14nov/Community-Jaeger-Operator-tile/tutorials/distributedtracing-microservices-using-jaeger.md

 ![](_images/services-ui.PNG)

- Now make the request using below curl command:
+Use the Port value we got above and using that make the below curl command:

  ```copycommand
  curl -s http://##DNS.ip##:Port/api/json/gmt/now|jq